5 Things To Do The Moment You Feel The 'Baby Blues' Set In

 Feeling sad and out of sorts are common postpartum depression symptoms a lot of women have after having a baby.
-This is completely normal — you just made a gigantic change in your life!
+It is completely normal — you have made a gigantic change in your life!

-You are physically recovering from a major event (they don’t call it "labor" for nothing).
+You are physically recovering from a major event (they don’t call it labor for anything).
 You are likely overtired, overworked, and maybe a little unsure about how to care for this beautiful but mysterious wonder.
-Compound all that with the tell-tale signs of postpartum depression, and it's no wonder you don't feel like yourself anymore!
+Compound all that with the tell-tale signs of postpartum depression, and it's no wonder you don't feel like yourself!

 RELATED: How To Survive Your First Week With A New Baby (& Keep Your Sanity Intact!)